vibewithvaib/CampusRadarBackend_/README.md

 Traditional internship platforms often feel **disconnected and there is no bridge to connect for many campus(specifically) and industries for internship opportunities**:

 - 🎓 Students struggle to find opportunities that truly match their skills.
 - 🧑‍💼 Recruiters are overwhelmed with applications, making it hard to find the right candidates.
-- 🏛️ College Admins have no oversight, making it difficult to track student participation or verify internships for academic credit (a key requirement under **NEP 2020**).

 **CampusRadar bridges these gaps by creating a single, intelligent ecosystem.**